The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Israel Defense Forces History Museum

-The Museum of the IDF History is located in Neve Tzedek neighborhood, near HaTachana Compound in Tel Aviv.
+The Museum of the IDF History is located in the Neve Tzedek neighborhood, near HaTachana Compound in Tel Aviv.
 This experiential museum tells the story from the time of the British Mandate until modern times.

 Well, I should say that it was located in Tel Aviv since, according to the official site, the Israel Defense Forces History Museum was closed on 1.1.2019.
 And the exhibits will be moved to Latrun within the next two years.
 So expect additional displays at Yad La-Shiryon soon.